jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Updating, or "clicking", a new philosophy is pivotal when civilization games for a good reason.
 Society has to keep doing it.
 Because the game of civilization never ends.
 Famines, wars, prosperity, climate change; clicking new philosophies is the only way to keeping inventing new tools, harvesting more resources, and surviving the game.
 There are antagonists inside every society.
 That's no excuse to stop playing.
 The rest of society either defeats them, or their civilization is replaced by another player and the idle extras still lose; their DNA is out of the gene pool either way.

 Playing Civilzation, Anno 1800, or any other game is a better education than the best schooling today.
 These games mimick real-life, and thus integrate so many lessons.
 It's actually hard to appreciate.
-But it's invaluable, especially to our society which is so obessed with itself, inside our spectacle and art stories.
+But it's invaluable, especially to our society which is so obessed with itself, inside our spectacle and selfish stories.

 Our culture is very entrenched in the Industrial Age.
 So many people live to take credit for titles, instead of accomplisments.
 Professors, managers, executives, union leaders, all cherish the title of Industrial Age heirarchies.
 These well-intentioned people, don't want to return back to equality that happens at the start of every new age.
 They refuse to upgrade our philosophy.
 Or they want someone else to.
 The result is, the West is in the process of losing the game.